siderolabs/talos/website/content/v1.10/talos-guides/configuration/disk-management.md

 The volume label is derived from the volume name as `u-<volume-name>`, and it is used to identify the volume on the disk after initial provisioning.
 The volume mount location is `/var/mnt/<volume-name>`, and it gets automatically propagated into the `kubelet` container to provide additional features like `subPath` mounts.

+Disk encryption can be optionally enabled for user volumes.

 ### Creating User Volumes